 What about dogs that have training / behavioural issues?

 Please remember that a lot of rescue dogs come with "baggage" - this could be training or behavioural issues.
-Normally all that is needed is time and patience to help the rescue dog settle and we will help and advise on this.
+Normally all that is needed is time and patience to help the rescue dog settle and we will help and advise on this during the 'Settling in Session'.
 Sometimes the dog may need the help of a professional behaviourist.
-As explained, we will appoint the appropriate help and the cost of this will be covered by BTRF for as long as is necessary.
-But we would expect our adopting families to work closely with the trainer / behaviourist appointed to help the dog through the issues.
+As explained, we will appoint the appropriate help and the cost of this will be covered by BTRF but we will stay in close contact with the behaviourist appointed to the case and review progress on a regular basis.
+But we would expect our adopting families to work closely with the trainer / behaviourist appointed to help the dog through the issues and to work closely with them on the Behavioural Modification Plan that will be put together specific for each dog.
 If you are not able to take on a dog with specific behavioural issues then you can just tell us in the appropriate place on the Home Enquiry Form.

 What if the dog has medical issues?